open-rmf/rmf_demos/rmf_demos_tasks/README.md

 ## Additional Scripts

-- **teleop_robot**
+- **office_teleop_robot**
+  This script demonstrates the capability of `teleop` perform action task.
+Imagine when the robot executes a teleop action, the user would like to move the robot around.
+To simulate this behaviour, we will show this scenario in office world.

-  This script demonstrates sending a teleop action with a particular set of coordinates `-p` you would like your robot to follow in a given map `-m`.
-To test it, launch the Office world and run the above `dispatch_action` task to bring `tinyRobot1` to `coe`.
-Then,
+  Launch the Office world and run the above `dispatch_action` task to bring `tinyRobot1` to `coe`.
+During perform action, the fleetadapter give up control of the robot.
+To simulate a teleop operation, we will run:
   ```
   ros2 launch rmf_demos office_teleop_robot.launch.xml
   ```

+  The `office_teleop_robot` script directly controls the robot motion in simulation without going through the fleet adapter.

   If you are running this in Gazebo, you will need to delete the room chair models for the simulation physics to run smoothly.

   You can end the action by publishing a `ModeRequest` via the `/action_execution_notice` topic as demonstrated above.